thelvp/thelvp/README.md

 ### Hi!
 I'm Loes 🖖
 --------------------------------------

-I'm a lawyer and a web developer.
+I'm a Software engineer and Tech lawyer.

 - 💙 I'm currently a front end developer at bol - where I used to be a legal counsel
 - ✨ Coding, especially frontend, makes me very happy
 - 👩‍💼 Expert on GDPR/privacy law, IT-law, contracts & cookie legislation with 9+ years of experience
 - 👟 I run marathons & ultramarathons for fun
 - 🖖 Nerd (Star Trek, Tolkien, WoT), music lover (you can find me in the moshpit)
-- 🌱 Now focusing on React & Typescript
+- 🌱 Now focusing on React, Typescript and accessibility/A11Y

 Me when I make a button and it actually works: <br>
 <img src="https://media3.giphy.com/media/rIq6ASPIqo2k0/giphy.gif" width="15%" height="15%"/>